-You can be drug tested at any time and location, including after a game, at a training session or at home.
+You can be drug tested at any time and location, including after a game, at a training session, at home or when you are overseas.
 You will be asked to provide a urine and/or a blood sample and may get tested multiple times during the season.
 In addition, The FA Anti-Doping Testing Programme incorporates an Athlete Biological Passport (ABP) and Players may be selected for blood testing regularly across the season.